mozilla-services/heka-node/docs/source/api/client.rst

     `opts` may contain a `rate` attribute which specifies a sampling rate for timer messages.

     The return value of `timer` is your decorated function.

+    Note that because Javascript has only a single number type, you will need to use the `heka.BoxedFloat` type to ensure that the `rate` is properly encoded into a double precision number to protect against a rate of 1.0 being encoded into an integer.

 Encoders
 --------